Alcohol Overdose: Causes, Risk, Signs and How to Prevent It

 - Body Size and Composition: Individuals with smaller body sizes and lower body water content are more susceptible to alcohol poisoning.
 Women generally have less body water than men, leading to higher BAC levels even with the same amount of alcohol consumption.

-- Gender: gender affects the risk of alcohol overdose because women have lower body water content and different alcohol metabolism rates than men.
+- Gender: Gender affects the risk of alcohol overdose because women have lower body water content and different alcohol metabolism rates than men.
 These physiological differences result in higher blood alcohol concentrations in women, even when consuming the same amount of alcohol as men.

 - Tolerance Levels: People with low alcohol tolerance are at a higher risk of alcohol poisoning.
 Their bodies are less accustomed to processing large amounts of alcohol, making them more vulnerable to its toxic effects.